skoval/her2014/README.md

 The event will be held from **5:30 to 7pm on July 1 (Venue TBD)**.
 A distinguished panel of developers and statisticians will take questions from the audience on the topic of gender and statistical software development.
-The panel discussion will be followed by a social mixer.

-**All conference attendees are welcome.**
+The panel discussion will be followed by a social mixer. _All conference attendees are welcome._

 __**Confirmed Panelists**__

 * [Gabriela Queiroz](http://www.meetup.com/R-ladies/member/14534094/), Founder of R-ladies
+* [Heather Turner](http://www.heatherturner.net), Statistical consultant and co-author of the [gnm and gslcca](http://www.heatherturner.net/r-packages.html) packages
-* [Karline Soetaert](http://www.nioz.nl/staff-detail?id=784400), Head of the Department of Ecosystem Studies, Royal Netherlands Institute of Sea Research and author of packages deSolve and FME
+* [Karline Soetaert](http://www.nioz.nl/staff-detail?id=784400), Head of the Department of Ecosystem Studies, Royal Netherlands Institute of Sea Research and author of packages [deSolve](http://cran.r-project.org/web/packages/deSolve/index.html) and [FME](http://cran.r-project.org/web/packages/FME/index.html)
 * [Amelia Mcnamara](http://www.stat.ucla.edu/~amelia.mcnamara/), PhD candidate in Statistics, UCLA

+__**Questions for Panelists**__

+Please share your ideas for discussion topics on the issues page.
+We will do our best to include all of the suggestions.

 __**Organizers**__